 It doesn’t require an exceptionally high degree of anger.

 Reports have surfaced in the past couple of years that the elite SEAL Team 6 operators routinely engaged in a form of cranial mutilation of their kills called “canoeing” — shooting a corpse at the top of the forehead, which blows the head out in a “V” or canoe shape, exposing the brains.
 It became a kind of signature for the operators.
 Reportedly, one of the SEALs who took out Osama bin Laden canoed him, which is one explanation as to why ID photographs were never released.

 No, not “tactically necessary.”
 Just frontier warfare — 18th century or 21st.

 * Examinations of battlefield trauma from skeletons excavated at Towton in England yield results that indicate that smashing up skulls is just how melee action rolls.
-The battle on March 29, 1461, was a decisive moment in the War of the Roses and led to the Tudor ascension.
+The battle on March 29, 1461, was a decisive moment in the War of the Roses, putting Edward IV of the House of York on the throne of England.
 Again, we have cranial injuries beyond what was “tactically necessary.”

 Many of the individuals suffered multiple injuries that are far in excess of those necessary to cause disability and death.
 From the distribution of cuts, chops, incisions, and punctures, it appears that blows cluster in the craniofacial area, in some cases bisecting the face and cranial vault of some individuals and detaching bone in others.
 Series of cuts and incisions found in the vicinity of the nasal and aural areas appear to have been directed toward removal of the nose and ears.
 There are few infra-cranial (torso and limb) injuries, which may suggest that these areas were not targeted, that these individuals were wearing armour, or that they sustained their injuries while in a position that did not allow them to defend themselves.